jamktiko/tc-productlab-manual/README.md

-# Ticorporate Product Lab VI - II/2019
+# Ticorporate Product Lab VII - II/2020

 This repository contains the handbook for the Ticorporate Product Lab.